Student-satish/DATA-STRUCTURES-AND-ALGORITHMS/README.md

 # DATA-STRUCTURES-AND-ALGORITHMS
-All concepts related to data structures and algorithms are stored in this repository
+All concepts related to data structures and algorithms are stored in this repo